anapenedos/PhosQuest/README.md

 <b>Volcano plot</b>: We can also visualise significantly differentially expressed hits by plotting a scatter of log2 fold changes vs the corrected p-value for each phospho-site.

-<b>WordCouds and Frequency charts</b>: By using the analysis briefly described in Step 6A above, we can visualise the frequency with which substrates/sites and their kinases appear.
+<b>WordCouds and Frequency charts</b>: Representations of the frequency with which substrates/sites and their kinases appear in the data.

-<b>Summary Metrics</b>: We visualise your data in a series of piecharts, that aim to summarise distributions in a number of categories.
+<b>Summary Metrics</b>: Data is visualised in a series of piecharts, that aim to summarise distributions in a number of categories.
 For example, by taking the proportion of phospho-peptides detected in the whole data, we can determine the efficiency of your pull-down strategy.

 # Information for Developers